-On October 9, 2014, the Company issued three convertible promissory notes in the amounts of \$80,000, \$80,000, and \$15,000, (the "Notes in the Aggregate Amount of \$175,000") to three accredited investors.
-Robert C. Schroeder, a director of the Company, purchased the note in the amount of \$15,000, and Robert Taglich and Michael Taglich, each beneficial owners of 10% of the Company, each purchased notes in the amount of \$80,000.
-The notes mature on December 31, 2015, and bear interest at an annual rate of interest of 6 percent until maturity, with interest payable quarterly.
-The note investors have a right, in their sole discretion, to convert the notes into shares of Common Stock, par value \$0.001 per share, of the Company under certain circumstances at a conversion rate of \$0.30 per Share.
-No beneficial conversion feature was recognized.
-If the convertible notes have not been fully repaid by the Company by the maturity date or converted into shares at the election of the note investors prior to the maturity date, then such notes will accrue interest at the annual rate of 12% from the maturity date until the date the notes are repaid in full.
-Any interest not paid quarterly will also accrue interest at the annual rate of 12%.
+On December 30, 2016, the Company issued convertible promissory notes in an aggregate amount of \$375,000 (the "Related Notes due December 31, 2018") to accredited investors, including Robert and Michael Taglich (each holding more than 5% beneficial interest in the Company's Shares) and Robert Schroeder (Director), in exchange for the conversion of \$225,000 principal from the Bridge Notes and \$150,000 cash.
+The notes bear interest at an annual rate of interest of 12 percent until maturity, with partial interest of 6% payable quarterly, and mature on December 31, 2018.
+The note investors have a right, in their sole discretion, to convert the notes into Shares at a conversion rate of \$0.65 per Share.
+If the notes have not been fully repaid by the Company by the maturity date or converted into Shares at the election of the note investors prior to the maturity date, then such notes will accrue interest at the annual rate of 14% from the maturity date until the date the notes are repaid in full.
+Any interest not paid quarterly will also accrue interest at the annual rate of 6%.
 The Company used the proceeds of the notes for working capital, general corporate purposes, and debt repayment.
-As of March 31, 2015 the notes had accrued interest of \$4,977.
+The Company recognized a beneficial conversion feature in the amount of \$144,231.
+Interest expense recognized on the amortization of the beneficial conversion feature was \$18,029 for the three months ended March 31, 2017.